tarantool/docker/README.md

 $ docker run --rm -t -i tarantool/tarantool:2.10.0-ubuntu
 ```

-Entry-point script in each of these these images uses
+The entrypoint script in each of these images uses
 [environment variables](#environment-variables)
 to set various configuration options,
 such as replication sources, memory limits, and so on.
 If specified, the environment variables override the settings provided in your code.
-This way you can use `docker compose` or
+This way, you can set options using `docker compose` or
-other orchestration and deployment tools to set those options.
+other orchestration and deployment tools.

 There are also a few [convenience tools](#convenience-tools) that make use of the fact that there
 is only one Tarantool instance running in the container.